Rut Castillo: 2018–2019

+2021

 At the 2021 Pan American Championships in Rio de Janeiro, Castillo helped the Mexican team win the silver medal behind Brazil.
 She then won the gold medal in the all-around ahead of Bárbara Domingos and Natália Gaudio and qualified for the 2020 Olympic Games.
 She became the first Mexican rhythmic gymnast to qualify for an Olympic Games.
-At the 2020 Olympic Games, Castillo finished twenty-second in the qualification round for the individual all-around.
+At the 2020 Olympic Games, Castillo finished 22nd in the qualification round for the individual all-around.

 Personal life

 Castillo is openly lesbian.
-She was one of two openly LGBTQ+ athletes representing Mexico at the 2020 Summer Olympics, and she was the only openly LGBTQ+ rhythmic gymnast at the 2020 Olympics.
+She was one of the two openly LGBTQ+ athletes representing Mexico at the 2020 Summer Olympics, and she was the only openly LGBTQ+ rhythmic gymnast at the 2020 Olympics.